-- Making sure that lawyers are engaged meaningfully and encourage them to be involved in the problem solving process. - Combating fears that technology will replace the role of lawyers. - Understanding what skills should be expected of a lawyer in the future. - Ensuring the lawyers' continued career progression and ensuring up-skilling them forms part of their development.
+- Making sure that lawyers are meaningfully engaged and are encouraged to be involved in the problem solving process. - Combating fears that technology will replace the role of lawyers. - Understanding what skills should be expected of a lawyer in the future. - Focusing on the lawyers' continued career progression and that up-skilling them forms part of their development.